 We are now ready to write the general one-loop amplitude.
 By manifesting all massive and soft maximal cut, we write:

 If one chooses one of the external regions as the reference point, $X=y_i$, some of the box integrals will be absent due to the tensor numerator.
 However, identities amongst the maximal cut and the tree amplitude will ensure that all cuts are faithfully reproduced.
 This is an alternative way of saying that the representation is $X$ independent.
-For example if we choose $X=y_1$, then the box integrals for the soft cut $(n, 1, 2)$ will be absence from the part proportional to $A_n^{\text{tree}}$.
+For example, if we choose $X=y_1$, then the box integrals for the soft cut $(n, 1, 2)$ will be absent from the part proportional to $A_n^{\text{tree}}$.
 They however will be present in the massive cut part

 where the $i$ only sums over massive maximal cuts.
-This simply reproduces the ($n,1$)-shift for the BCFW representation of the tree-amplitude.
+This simply reproduces the ($n,1$)-shift for the BCFW representation of the tree amplitude.
 Similarly, choosing $X=y_i$ utilizes the BCFW representation for the ($n,i$)-shift.

-As an example consider $8$-points there are now 4$+$4 massive maximal cuts, $(2,4,6)$ and 3 cyclic by two as well as $(1,3,5)$ and its counter part.
-Similarly there are 8 massless maximal cuts.
+As an example, consider $8$-points there are now 4$+$4 massive maximal cuts, $(2,4,6)$ and 3 cyclic by two as well as $(1,3,5)$ and its counterpart.
+Similarly, there are 8 massless maximal cuts.
 By choosing the reference point $X=y_1$, we find the following combination that satisfies all cuts:

 The above manifests all even maximal cuts, i.e. $(2,4,6)$ and its orbits, as well as $(3,5,7)$.
-For the massive cuts that involve $1$, $(1,3,5)$ $(5,7,1)$ $(7,1,3)$, they are reproduced when combined with contribution from the part proportional to the tree amplitude.
-For example the following terms contribute to cut $(1,3,5)$:
+For the massive cuts that involve $1$, $(1,3,5)$ $(5,7,1)$ $(7,1,3)$, they are reproduced when combined with the contribution from the part proportional to the tree amplitude.
+For example, the following terms contribute to cut $(1,3,5)$:

-Using the relation between the tree amplitude and maximal cut in eq.~\eqref{BDCut}, as well as eq.~\eqref{TreeRel}, we see that indeed it evaluates to $\mathcal{C}^{\pm}_{135}$ on both cut solutions respectively.
-Similarly the soft-cut constraint eq.(\ref{SoftCond}), is manifested by the box integrals in the first line of eq.(\ref{OneLoopAnsw}) except for the cut $(8,1,2)$.
+Using the relation between the tree amplitude and maximal cut in eq.~\eqref{BDCut}, as well as eq.~\eqref{TreeRel}, we see that indeed it evaluates to $\mathcal{C}^{\pm}_{1,3,5}$ on both cut solutions respectively.
+Similarly, the soft-cut constraint eq.(\ref{SoftCond}), is manifested by the box integrals in the first line of eq.(\ref{OneLoopAnsw}) except for the cut $(8,1,2)$.
 This is reproduced by

 which reproduces the soft limit again using eq.(\ref{TreeRel}).